Annual Water Withdrawal Reporting

 Required information on the forms includes:

-- The water source, the location of the water source and the source capacity if known;
+- The water source, the location of the water source and the source capacity;

-- The amount of water withdrawn for the reporting period, including the average and peak withdrawals, for monthly or other intervals specified by the Department;
+- The amount of water withdrawn for the calendar year including the average and peak withdrawals;

 - The estimated amounts of water returned, if any, the locations of such returns, and the method of such returns;

-- The water conservation and efficiency measures undertaken during the reporting period.
+- The water conservation and efficiency measures undertaken during the reporting period; and

 - Any water user that purchased water from your facility during the previous year.